ariga/atlas/doc/md/reference.md

                          before running migration.
       --dry-run          Dry-run.
 Print SQL plan without prompting for execution.
       --auto-approve     Auto approve.
 Apply the schema changes without prompting for approval.
-  -w, --web              Open in a local Atlas UI.
-      --addr string      used with -w, local address to bind the server to. (default ":5800") --verbose          enable verbose logging
+      --verbose          enable verbose logging

 ```